Re: [INFO] How to Use Mods and CC

 - their own website – Many creators have built their own websites for download hosting and/or instructions.

 - Mod the Sims (MTS) – This is a longtime site and hosts mods for older Sims games as well.
 Be cautious using it, as many, many old mods on it are broken and their creators no longer active.
-NOTE: Mods hosted only on MTS are not currently covered in Broken/Updated news.
+NOTE: Because of previous issues, updates of mods hosted on MTS may sometimes be delayed.

-- itchio and Nexus – Only a few Sims 4 creators use these sites – especially Nexus – but if you find a Sims creator on these, you’ve not ended up somewhere weird.
+- Nexus – Only a few Sims 4 creators use this site, but if you find a Sims creator on these, you’ve not ended up somewhere weird.

 Discord is used by many creators who host mods elsewhere for support, announcements, and community building.